OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

    as soon as you need it just switch over.

    The same thing works the other way around too btw.
-If your plugin only provides LESS files, OctoPrint will link to those and add lessjs to the page as well.
+If your plugin only provides LESS files, OctoPrint will link to those, lessjs will take care of the compilation.
 Please keep in mind though that also providing CSS files is the cleaner way.

 Where do we go from here?
 -------------------------